svianac/learning-notes/k8s-mastery.md

 ## YAML

 CLI has more limitations than YAML.
-We can create YAML manifests from an existing objec using:
+We can create YAML manifests from an existing object using:

 ```yaml
 kubectl get kind name -o yaml